 Dear loyal readers, welcome to this week’s “How Do I Do This?” blog post!
 When dealing with CCTV recordings, one rather common issue is that everything looks “slightly blurred”.
-It could be because of poor camera lenses, poor focusing, or it could even be a compression artifact, and the only sure thing we know is how annoying this is.
-Keep reading to find out how Amped Replay can help you in such situations!
+It could be because of poor camera lenses, poor focusing, or it could even be a compression artifact.
+The only sure thing we know is how annoying this is.
+Keep reading to find out how Amped Replay can help you to improve the details of a video!

 Let’s jump to the facts with an example.
 We’re given this recording of a car, and we’re interested in the license plate.
 As you can see, the image is a bit blurred, kind of “foggy”, and also dark.

 As to the darkness, we’ve learned just one week ago how to improve contrast and brightness with Amped Replay, which basically boils down to activating the Light filter and configuring it.
 Here’s the result in our example.

 Much better, indeed!
 But the slight blur, as expected, is still there.
 Here comes into play the Sharpen filter.
 Sharpening means making transitions (edges and variations in general) more pronounced.
 It helps to make things “stand out” from the surrounding pixel context.
 Let’s activate the filter and see how it behaves with the default settings, using an image comparison view: